The Very Definitely Final Dungeon

 - Averted in Gold and Silver (and by extension HeartGold and SoulSilver), where Victory Road and the Champion are a Disc One Final Dungeon and Disc One Final Boss, respectively.
 The real final dungeon is Mt.
 Silver, a gargantuan mountain in between Kanto and Johto.
 And at the top you fight Red, the protagonist from the first games.

 - The remakes up the ante by having you fight Red on that same gargantuan mountain, but this time you're in the middle of a blizzard.

 - Black and White have N's Castle, which N, the leader of Team Plasma, summons after the battles with the Elite Four.
 You have to go through the castle and when you reach N, either Reshiram or Zekrom appear depending on the version and you have to catch the legendary.
 Then you fight N who has the opposite legendary.
 After you defeat him, Ghetsis appears and reveals the true intentions of Team Plasma and you have to battle him as well.
 After that the game ends.

 - Pokémon Colosseum ends in the Realgam Tower.
 It spends the entire game being constructed, and in the final act it opens as a glittering Vegas-style resort complex run by the Cipher syndicate.
 You dismantle Cipher at the top of the spire by battling on Realgam's private Colosseum, while thousands upon thousands of screaming spectators view your final struggles.

-- Pokemon XD, the sequel to Colosseum, sees Cipher confronted in their newest base—still under construction, the tunnels in the complex weave in and out of an active volcano.
+- Pokémon XD: Gale of Darkness, the sequel to Colosseum, sees Cipher confronted in their newest base, Citadark Isle— still under construction, the tunnels in the complex weave in and out of an active volcano.